patnicolas/geometriclearning/play/README.md

 Description and evaluation of the GraphSAGE graph neural model using PyTorch Geometric

 ✅ son_group_play.py
-- Introduction, implementation of SO(4) Lie group with evaluation of generation of random rotation, composition of rotation, inverse rotation and project
+- Introduction, implementation of SO(4) Lie group with evaluation of generation of random rotation, composition of rotation, inverse rotation and project.
-- Evaluation of SO(2) and SO(3) Lie groups with generation of random rotation, exponential and logarithm maps, compose, inverse and projection operations
+- Evaluation of SO(2) and SO(3) Lie groups with generation of random rotation, exponential and logarithm maps, compose, inverse and projection operations.

+✅ fisher_rao.play.py
+- Description and evaluation of Fisher-Rao metric with application to closed-form distributions such as exponential, geometric, Poisson and Binomial.

 ## Source Code Tree
 The source tree is organized as follows: